nickdodd79/AutoBogus/README.md

   builder
     .WithSkip<Person>(person => person.Name); // Define using an expression for public members
-    .WithSkip<Person>("Age");                 // Define using a string for protected, internal, etc. members });
+    .WithSkip<Person>("Age");                 // Define using a string for protected, internal, etc. members .WithSkip(typeof(Person), "Gender");      // Define using a string for protected, internal, etc. members });
 ```